Abdulakhtar/GmailStackDemo/README.md

       string password = "yourPassword";
       ````

+3. Replace your email and password in the _Program.cs_ file as well.

 ### Running the Application

 You can run the application using the .NET CLI.
 Navigate to the project directory and execute the following command: